tomnitschke/gristruc/README.md

 return Solver
 ```

+And that's all the RUC does, really.
+It's basically a collection of the most useful results from years of in-depth Grist hackery.
+Enjoy! :D
 This may be called exactly the same way as before, but allows for having multiple functions in one column.

 ## Please share!